 Among the most popular uses of circulation heaters in industrial processes is mildly heating corrosive solutions, with acidity values of between pH5 and pH9 with stainless steel elements and passivized stainless pipe construction.
 One of the highest performing heaters made out of INCOLOY and stainless steel provide long service life.
 Even when heating highly corrosive concoctions and elements such as sulfur laden oils.

 The sheathing of a circulation heater is often reinforced with the right metals to protect it from the fluids (liquids and gases) that the heater will be used to heat.
-This sheathing often goes beyond helping protect the heater from damage, corrosion and overheating, it also improves the safety of heating even when the heating operation requires superheating gas and air to temperatures beyond 1,000°C. While fuel and oil heaters may seem like viable options in such a case, electric circulation heaters are more efficient, safer, faster and cheaper.
+This sheathing often goes beyond helping protect the heater from damage, corrosion and overheating.
+It also improves the safety of heating even when the operation requires superheating gas and air to temperatures beyond 1,000°C. While fuel and oil heaters may seem like viable options in such a case, electric circulation heaters are more efficient, safer, faster and cheaper.